du-almeidalima/angular-course/README.md

 ]
 ```

-Bootstrap JS was removed so our custom JS could be implemented, for academic reasons
+Bootstrap JS has been removed, so our custom JS could be implemented, for academic reasons

 ## Authors